easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/2_Using/2_04_implementing_easyblocks.md

     ```

     Running this example on LUMI is a little tricky as using ``--include-easyblocks`` to point EasyBuild to
-    our new easyblock interfers with settings already made by the EasyBuild configuration modules (``EasyBuild-user``)
+    our new easyblock interferes with settings already made by the EasyBuild configuration modules (``EasyBuild-user``)
     and causes error messages about the toolchains.
 So either the easyblock needs to be copied to the user location
     that can be found by looking at the output of ``eb --show-config`` or we simply need to extend the list of
     easyblocks that EasyBuild searches with the easyblocks in the current directory: